shkyler/gmit-pands-project/README.md

 _**summaryvirginica**_ is an array which contains the sum, maximum value, minimum value, mean and standard deviation for each of the four columns in the data set.
 It summarises data for the 50 Iris-virginica data points in the data set.

-_**printsummary(data0**_ is a function that takes one of the four data summaries as an argument and prints it to the colsole in a neat formatted grid[13].
+_**printsummary(data)**_ is a function that takes one of the four data summaries as an argument and prints it to the colsole in a neatly formatted grid[13].

+#### 3.1.3 - Section 3 - Graphics
+In this section of the code, the functions for creating graphical plots of the data are defined.
+The matplotlib library [14] is used here.
+Functions are included for creating three different graph types, these are the scatter plot, the histogram and the normal distribtion.
+These functions are described below:

+_**scatter(x,y,type):**_ This is a function that takes 3 arguments(x is an int,y is an int, type is a string). 'type' is representative of the species.
+Depending on the type entered, this function will create a scatter plot by calling the datacolumn() function for the columns specified by 'x' and 'y'.[15]

+_**histogram(y,type):**_ This is a function that takes 2 arguments(y is an int, type is a string). 'type' is representative of the species.
+Depending on the type entered, this function will create a histogram plot by calling the datacolumn() function for the column specified by 'y'.
+[16]

+_**normdist(x,type):**_ This is a function that takes 2 arguments(x is an int, type is a string). 'type' is representative of the species.
+Depending on the type entered, this function will create a normal distribution curve by calling the datacolumn() function for the column specified by 'x'.
+[17]

+#### 3.1.4 - Section 4 - User Interface

 ### 3.2 How to use it